ESTABLISHMENT OF PARENTAGE

 option which recommends that they submit to genetic testing because the

-presumption of paternity is in question.
+presumption of parentage is in question.

 ii.